 I opted to use fresh blueberries this time, but strawberries, apricots, raspberries, or blackberries work well in this recipe too.
 Frozen berries are fine too if you prefer.

-This blueberry freezer jam calls for date paste instead of white sugar.
-Date paste is a great alternative sweetener for jam because it has a neutral sweetness which doesn’t overpower the flavor of the berries, plus it has just the right consistency to make the jam “jammy” without having to use pectin, like most traditional jam recipes do.
+This no-pectin blueberry jam calls for date paste instead of white sugar.
+Date paste is a great alternative sweetener for jam because it has a neutral sweetness which doesnโt overpower the flavor of the berries, plus it has just the right consistency to make the jam โjammyโ without having to use pectin, like most traditional jam recipes do.
+It’s made by soaking dates and then blending them with water.
+Check out this date paste recipe for exact instructions.

 Start by adding the berries, date paste, and lemon zest to a pot on the stove.
 Then cook, uncovered, on medium heat until the jam thickens.
 It will thicken even more once it cools.